-- The PPQ inspector will notify the packinghouse management and the PPQ supervisor or PHSS that a suspect sample has been identified.
+- 1. The PPQ inspector will notify the packinghouse management and the PPQ supervisor or PHSS that a suspect sample has been identified.
 Either the Supervisor or PHSS will travel to the facility to meet with packinghouse management.
 All fruit from the affected Lot will be held until diagnostics are completed. - 2.
 The PPQ inspector will provide photographic evidence of the suspect lesion(s) and submitimages via email to the APHIS-PPQ pathologist on-call for an initial evaluation. - 3.
 PPQ will advise the packinghouse management of the initial evaluation of the photographic evidence.
 Based on a visual diagnosis by an APHIS-PPQ pathologist, a packinghouse representative will be given the following options: - a.
-The representative will accept the visual lesion symptoms as presented on the suspect fruit as citrus canker; or - b.
-Request the use and accept the results of an ImmunoStrip test performed by a PPQ representative trained in the use of ImmunoStrip diagnostics; or - c.
-Request that an APHIS-PPQ pathologist visit the facility for further examination of the specimen and accept the pathologists' evaluation; or - d.
+Accepts the visual determination that the fruit lesion is actionable for citrus canker and does not need an APHIS Pathologist evaluation of digital images and/or use of available diagnostic procedures; or - Accepts visual signs and symptoms indicate Asian Citrus Canker Xanthomonas citri subsp. citri (Syn.
+Xanthomonas axonopodis pv. citri) per Pathologist evaluation of digital images; or - c.
+Request the use and accept the results of an ImmunoStrip test performed by a PPQ representative trained in the use of ImmunoStrip diagnostics; or - d.
+Request that an APHIS-PPQ pathologist visit the facility for further examination of the specimen and accept the pathologists' evaluation; or - e.
 Request that the sample be forwarded by PPQ to the FDACS Advanced Diagnostic Laboratory in Gainesville for diagnostics.
-All associated fruit shipment(s) will be held until a diagnosis is confirmed.

-4. An accepted presumptive positive or laboratory positive determination of Citrus Canker will result in all fruit from the affected Lot no longer being eligible for the EU.
+All associated fruit shipment(s) will be held until a diagnosis is confirmed. - 4.
+An accepted presumptive positive or laboratory positive determination of Citrus Canker will result in all fruit from the affected Lot no longer being eligible for the EU.